zanymuzik/notes/MIT - Lec 6 - Raft (1).md

 # Lecture 6: Raft (1)

-Disctibuted Con
+### TL;DR
+- Distributed Consensus
+- Like Paxos, but uses leader election

-Leader Election
+- Leader Election
-Log replication (consensus)
+- Log replication (consensus on an update before it gets committed)

 ## Raft elections and log handling